-Reflecting the recommended practices in prevalent security standards issued by the International Organization for Standardization (ISO), the United States National Institute of Standards and Technology (NIST), and other industry sources, Oracle has implemented a wide variety of preventive, detective, and corrective security controls with the objective of protecting information assets.
+Reflecting prevalent security standards issued by the International Organization for Standardization (ISO), the United States National Institute of Standards and Technology (NIST), and other industry sources, Oracle has implemented a wide variety of preventive, detective, and corrective security controls with the objective of protecting information assets.

-Alerts are sent to Oracle’s IT security and cloud security operations teams for review and response to potential threats.
-Oracle requires that these alerts are monitored within the Lines of Business (LoBs) 24x7x365.
+Oracle has formal monitoring requirements for security events and incidents.
+Alerts are sent to the relevant IT security and cloud security operations teams for review.
+Oracle requires that these alerts be monitored within the Lines of Business 24x7x365.

-GIS defines roles and responsibilities for the incident response teams embedded within the Lines of Business (LoBs).
-All LoBs must comply with GIS incident response guidance about detecting events and timely corrective actions.
-Corporate requirements for LoB incident-response programs and operational teams are defined per incident type:
+Global Information Security further defines roles and responsibilities for the incident response teams embedded within the Lines of Business (LoBs).
+All LoBs must comply with GIS guidance for detecting security events and taking timely corrective actions.
+Corporate requirements for LoB incident response programs and operational teams are defined per incident type and include the following activities:

-Upon discovery of an incident, Oracle defines an incident-response plan for rapid and effective incident investigation, response, and recovery.
-Root-cause analysis is performed to identify opportunities for reasonable measures which improve security posture and defense in depth.
-Formal procedures and systems are utilized within the Lines of Business (LoBs) to collect information and maintain a chain of custody for evidence during incident investigation.
-Oracle is capable of supporting legally admissible forensic data collection when necessary.
+Upon discovery of an incident, Oracle defines an incident response plan for rapid and effective incident investigation, response, and recovery.
+GIS recommends post-incident analysis to identify opportunities for reasonable measures which improve security posture and defense in depth.
+Formal procedures and systems are utilized within the Lines of Business to collect information and maintain a chain of custody for evidence during incident investigation.
+Oracle can support legally admissible forensic data collection when necessary.

-In the event that Oracle determines that a confirmed security incident involving Personal Information processed by Oracle has taken place, Oracle will promptly notify impacted customers or other third parties in accordance with its contractual and regulatory responsibilities as defined in the Data Processing Agreement for Oracle Services.
-Information about malicious attempts or suspected incidents is Oracle Confidential and is not externally shared.
-Incident history is also Oracle Confidential and is not shared externally.
+In the event that Oracle determines that a confirmed security incident involving information processed by Oracle has taken place, Oracle will promptly notify impacted customers or other third parties in accordance with its contractual and regulatory responsibilities as defined in the Data Processing Agreement for Oracle Services.
+Information about malicious attempts or suspected incidents and incident history are not shared externally.

 Please refer to “How to report security vulnerabilities to Oracle” to find out how to report a security vulnerability to Oracle.